CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 SyntaxError: Identifier 'currentOutput' has already been declared
 ```

-An identifier is the name of a variable, so in a variable declaration like
+In this case, identifier means name of a variable, so in a variable declaration like

 ```js
 const currentOutput = formatAs12HourClock("08:23");